From Boats to Bats

 By 2015, Baum had fallen ill and shuttered the company while he searched for the perfect buyer.
 He didn’t want his invention to be swallowed by a large conglomerate, or to be rebranded as another bat.
 This led to a scarcity of bats and a premium on existing bats as players began to fear the original Baum Bat was no longer going to be manufactured.

-Former 7th Round Draft Pick White Sox Org. player and baseball entrepreneur, Ben Boulware, looking to secure a bat for his son preparing for DI Baseballl, ended up on Baum’s site trying to locate a Baum bat and saw the company was for sale.
+Former 7th Round Draft Pick White Sox Org. player and minor league batting champion, baseball entrepreneur, Ben Boulware, looking to secure a bat for his son preparing for DI Baseballl, ended up on Baum’s site trying to locate a Baum bat and saw the company was for sale.
 At his son's urging, he sent a brief email to Baum asking for details of the sale and expressing an interest in the company.
 Soon Boulware found himself flying to Michigan to meet the ailing Baum and after making a promise to keep true to the original design and to keep the Baum brand, Boulware bought the company and moved to Michigan for 18 months to learn the manufacturing process.
 In 2015 the factory was relocated to Phoenix Arizona.

 STRONG AS YOU